hobbit-project/hobbit-project.github.io/pages/docs/system_integration.md

 keywords: HOBBIT Documentation
 sidebar: main_sidebar
 toc: false
-permalink: system_integration.html
+permalink: system_integration
 folder: docs
 ---

 This tutorial shows how a system can be prepared to be benchmarked within the HOBBIT platform.
 The tutorial mainly covers all necessary steps including the development of a System Adapter in Java.
 Note that the adapter can be implemented in other languages as well.
 However, for Java we are offering a library which eases the implementation.
-For other languages, you may want to take a look into the [System API](/system_integration_api.html).
+For other languages, you may want to take a look into the [System API](/system_integration_api).

 A system that should be benchmark within the HOBBIT platform needs to fulfill the following requirements:
 1. Be encapsulated in a Docker image